AgneseLan/earbones-cetacea-growth/README.md

 ## Data :floppy_disk:

-The data are provided in the Raw data folder.
+The data are provided in the Data folder.

 - Data for size allometry analysis: *earbones_ossification_events.csv, growth_data.csv, measuraments.csv*
 Specimen codes are the same as the ones listed in table S1, where additonal details on the specimens are provided.
 For complete references for the growth data see the publication.